Ordering pet medication and food online

 Monthly Repeat Exams

 The above are only a guideline.
 The interval between prescription checks is at the discretion of the prescribing vet and may be altered in individual cases (i.e. stressed cat/aggressive dogs).
-Please refer to the vet handling your case if difficulties arise, who will be happy to help both you and your pet.
+Please refer to the vet handling your case if difficulties arise, they will be happy to help both you and your pet.